contrast-zone/t-rewriter.js/draft/reasoner.md

 ... about proving process ...

-We continue by detailed description of how rules in *Reasoner* are formed, and how *Reasoner* interprets these rules.

 ### 2.1. syntax

 - a relaxed kind of EBNF rules for syntax of *Reasoner* expressions: